 1 ½ cups fake chicken broth

-1 8 ounce package of soy curls, reconstituted with excess liquid drained off
+1 8 ounce package of soy curls, reconstituted with excess liquid drained and squeezed out

 1-2 Tbsp lime juice